christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

       }

       React.useEffect(() => {
-        // We subscribe to the accessed paths which causes
+        // We subscribe to the accessed paths which causes a new render,
-        // a new render, which again creates a new subscription return instance.subscribe(
+        // which again creates a new subscription return instance.subscribe(
           (update) => {
             log(
               LogType.COMPONENT_RENDER,
-              `"${name}", tracking "${Array.from(paths).join(', ')}"`
+              `"${name}", tracking "${Array.from(tracker.current.paths).join(
+                ', '
+              )}"`
             )

-            // We only update the state if it is actually
+            // We only update the state if it is actually mounted if (mountedRef.current) {
-            // mounted
-            if (mountedRef.current) {
               updateState(update)
             }
           },
-          paths,
+          tracker.current.paths,
           name
         )
       })

-      // Lastly we return a pathTracker around the actual
+      // Lastly we return a pathTracker around the actual state
-      // state we expose to the component return targetPath.length
+      // we expose to the component
+      return targetPath.length
-        ? createPathTracker(state, paths, targetPath)
+        ? createPathTracker(state, tracker.current, targetPath)
-        : createPathTracker(state, paths)
+        : createPathTracker(state, tracker.current)
     }

     throwMissingStoreError()